How to start snail farming: Beginners Guide

 The harvesting of snails is done by hand and is labor-intensive, and snails are then purged, netted, and exported.

 In instances where the adult snails are kept for breeding, they will be selected from and placed in a hibernation room where they will sleep over winter until they are woken in January to mate, beginning the cycle once more.
-This is another vital thing to take note of learning how to start a snail farm.
+This is another vital thing to note when starting a snail farm.

 Snail farming techniques